Viral TED video speaker and researcher Brene Brown states, "vulnerability is the cure for shame."

 Today, Lady Gaga has inspired a generation to practice courage.
 Be loving and caring towards oneself, to embrace one's shame story surrounding body image.
 By acts of bravery, many have declared victory over insecurity by posting their body image shame.
 In a boldly authentic and compassionate move Gaga took on the role of social justice and made a courageous move to inspire others.

 What story are you hiding from?
 Is there shame of some kind lurking in the shadows of your body waiting to attack you the next time you perceive feeling slighted in the smallest of ways?
 The next time you feel the poke of shame or insecurity, name it for what it is, and know that shame is always a lie.
 Shame says, "I am stupid, ugly, unworthy, unlovable", the list goes on.
-15 Ways Your Low Self-Esteem Is DESTROYING Your Relationship
+15 Make-Or-Break Ways Your Self Esteem Affects Your Relationship

 Dare to be vulnerable despite the shame, tell your story to someone safe.
 I know it sounds counter-intuitive to share your shame story, after all the shame wants you to hide.
 By sharing with someone you trust, you will find compassion, empathy and freedom to let go of the secrecy and isolation.